 : ARTICLEbadge-v

-: VIDEObadge-o
+: VIDEO

-Additionally, you can use :badge[Text]{<color>}
+Additionally, you can direct use :badge[text]{attrs}

 for easy visual customization of badges.
-For example: :badge[ISSUE]{color=#aaf233}
+For example: :badge[ISSUE]{style="background-color: #bef264"}

 will display as ISSUE.
 If no color is specified, the default appearance will look like This.